 Inexperienced catheter users may not always fully lubricate the portion of the catheter tube that will be inserted.
 Some users may not even be aware that they should use catheter lubrication to avoid friction or discomfort.

 If you’re using an uncoated catheter, 180 Medical can provide water-soluble catheter lubricant in sterile individual-use packets of around 3 grams on average.
-On the other hand, some catheter-users prefer a tube of lubricant instead of individual pre-measured lube packets, which 180 Medical can supply with your order of catheter supplies as well.
+On the other hand, some people prefer a tube of lubricant instead of individual pre-measured lube packets, which 180 Medical can supply with your order of catheter supplies as well.

 When self-catheterizing, be sure to apply a generous portion of catheter lubricant to the portion of the tube to be inserted into the body.
 Make sure it’s evenly distributed.